FICO - Your Credit Score

 Know your FICO

-To improve your FICO score, you've got to have the credit reports that are used to build it.
-Of course, you need the score as well.
-Fair Isaac, the company that invented the first FICO credit score, offers credit scores on its website: myFICO.com.
-It's inexpensive to quickly get your FICO score from all three reporting agencies, along with your credit report.
-Also available are helpful information and tools that can help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your FICO score, you must obtain your score and ensure that the reports from each agency are correct.
+Fair Isaac, the corporation that invented the first FICO credit score, offers credit scores on its website: myFICO.com.
+It's inexpensive, fast, and easy to get your credit score along with reports from all three reporting agencies.
+They also provide helpful information and online tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report once per year from all three credit reporting agencies by visiting AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and inexpensive.
+You can get a federally-mandated free credit report once per year from all three credit reporting agencies by visiting AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting one is fast and inexpensive.

 Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.